-Augustinian Scholars Program - (Scholarships range from 85% of tuition to full tuition) The Augustinian Scholarship is a four-year scholarship offered to exceptionally high-achieving first-year students who qualified as President's Scholars who apply for Admission to Westmont under the Early Action plans.
+Augustinian Scholars Program - (Scholarships cover 85% of tuition) The Augustinian Scholarship is a four-year scholarship offered to exceptionally high-achieving first-year students who qualified as President's Scholars who apply for Admission to Westmont under the Early Action plans.
 Furthermore, students are selected as Augustinian Scholars because they embody the personal and spiritual qualities that Westmont upholds and demonstrate a clear commitment to the Christian liberal arts.
 It is the highest academic honor an incoming student may receive.